Summer Academy

 Areas of Concentration: drawing, oil painting, printmaking, sculpture, and illustration.

 Classes take place from 9 AM- 4 PM, with a 1-hour lunch break.
-Each Summer Academy course is one full day per week, and schedules vary depending on which track students sign up for.
+Each Summer Academy class is one full day per week, and schedules vary depending on which track students sign up for.
 Classes involve a mixture of lecture, demonstrations, studio time and feedback.
 Students receive one-on-one guidance from world class instructors who push young artists to reach the next level of skill and creativity.
 Students also learn from encounters with their creative peers.

 Fridays are devoted to critique, museum tours, and free studio time.